Back to Blog

 Can I bring protein powder on flights from Singapore?

 Yes, in checked baggage no problem.
 For carry-on, keep containers under 100ml or expect security questions.
 I always put protein in checked bags to avoid hassles.
-If traveling for work and need it urgently, single-serve sachets are easier for carry-on.
+If travelling for work and need it urgently, single-serve sachets are easier for carry-on.

 Does Myprotein offer refunds if I don't like the taste?